SkylineCommunications/dataminer-docs/develop/DSI/DSIOpenConfig/DSI_OpenConfig_Middleware.md

 Now anytime a `leaf` changes, it will send out a notification with the new value.

 > [!NOTE]
 > There might be some limitations on the data source in terms of granularity.
-For example a switch could send out changes on the counters only once every 5 seconds while they would change multiple times in that time frame.
+For example, a switch could send out changes on the counters only once every 5 seconds while they would change multiple times in that time frame.

 ### Accessing a specific instance

-If you need to access a specific instance in a `container`, you can use [ ] to specify the instance. e.g: interfaces/interface[name:Ethernet1]/state
+If you need to access a specific instance in a `container`, you can use [ ] to specify the instance.
+For example: `interfaces/interface[name:Ethernet1]/state`

 Using this path will result in only reading or writing the *Ethernet1* instance of the *interfaces/interface/state* `container`.

 ### Troubleshooting

 The errors that occur in the middleware will be logged by the `ILogger` object that gets passed along at construction of the [GnmiClient](xref:Skyline.DataMiner.Helper.OpenConfig.Api.GnmiClient).

 In case of a DataMiner connector, that will be the logging of the element.
-There's an extensive list of [error codes](xref:CommunicationGateway_ErrorCodes) available to help you troubleshoot.
+There is an extensive list of [error codes](xref:CommunicationGateway_ErrorCodes) available to help you troubleshoot.

 ### DataMapper